Rio Marié Liveaboard - Brazil

-This is a fly-fishing-only trip.
-The Rio Marié is the most remote river in the Brazilian Amazon and is referred to as the River of Giants.
-The headwaters of the Rio Marié lie more that 400 air miles northwest of Manaus in the rainforest between Brazil and Columbia.
+The Rio Marié also known as the River of Giants is the most remote river in the Brazilian Amazon.
+The headwaters of the Rio Marié lie more than 400 air miles northwest of Manaus in the rainforest between Brazil and Columbia.

 Fly fishing the Rio Marié

 The Rio Marié is a very remote river—more than 400 miles by float plane from Manaus, Brazil.
 The Marié River is born in the northwest side of the Brazilian Amazon, near the Colombian border, and is a tributary of the upper Negro River.
-All of the river is contained inside an Indian territory of more than 494 million acres.
+The river is contained inside an Indian territory of more than 494 million acres.

-The speckled, the largest of all peacock bass, average 10-18 pounds in the more remote locations but have been known to reach nearly 30 pounds.
-A 28 ½-pound fly-caught peacock bass was landed at the Rio Marié in 2016.
-The butterfly peacock bass are abundant and smaller, reaching up to 13 pounds.
+The speckled, the largest of all peacock bass, average 10-to 18-pounds in the more remote locations but have been known to reach 30-pounds.
+2017 pending world-record peacock - almost 31-pounds!
+In 2016, a 28 ½-pound fly-caught peacock bass was landed at the Rio Marié.
+The butterfly peacock bass are abundant and smaller, reaching up to 13-pounds.

 Our client Meng Syn does a phenomenal job of his post-trips reports.
 Read his blog and see his outstanding videos, listed below.

 Dr. Meng Syn's Blog:

 The Untamed Amazon has three floors.
 The lower floor is a restricted area for staff only and includes the inner workings of the vessel with twin 200-HP propulsion engines.

 The main floor has seven double occupancy suites for Rio Marié guests.
 Maximum number of guests is fourteen.
 Each suite accommodates two guests in super single beds and has a private bathroom, air conditioning, and space for storage.